nclient/NClient/README.md

 ...
 IHttpResponse<Entity> response = await myClient.AsTransport().GetTransportResponse(x => x.GetAsync(id: 1));
 ```
-In general, this method is not recommended because it complicates unit testing, but sometimes it can be useful.
+In general, this way is not recommended because it complicates unit testing, but sometimes it can be useful.

 <a name="features-errors" />

-## Errors
+### Errors
-All expected exceptions are inherited from the `NClientException`.
-There are two types of errors: client-side errors (`ClientException`) and controller-side errors (`ControllerException`).
+All expected exceptions thrown by the client are inherited from the `NClientException`.
+In turn, they are divided into two types: client-side errors (inherited from `ClientException`) and controller-side errors (inherited from `ControllerException`).
 #### Client-side errors
 `ControllerValidationException` - errors that occur if a client interface is invalid.
 `ClientRequestException` - exceptions to return information about a failed client request.